 Our revenue growth is substantially reliant on our sales force.
 Much of our sales process is relationship-driven, which requires a significant sales force.
-While we plan to expand and scale our direct sales force, both domestically and internationally, we have historically had difficulty recruiting and retaining a sufficient number of sales personnel.
+While we plan to expand and scale our direct sales force, both domestically and internationally, we have historically had difficulty recruiting and retaining a sufficient number of sales personnel, and this difficulty has heightened during the COVID-19 pandemic.
 If we are unable to adequately expand and scale our sales force, we will not be able to reach our market potential and execute our business plan.